At the end of the 2016/17 financial year there was:

 Analysis has shown that our pay gap predominantly exists because women are underrepresented in senior roles.
 Likewise, the bonus gap of 42.91% (mean) or 45.74% (median) is driven by a lower proportion of women in roles that are eligible for a bonus, relative to the higher proportion of men in more senior roles that attract higher salaries and bonus opportunities.

-In support of our commitment to address these gaps, we have this year appointed an Executive Leadership Team sponsor to champion inclusion and diversity, improved our maternity and paternity provisions, introduced unconscious bias development to our managers and employee representatives and improved the flexibility of our working practices.
+In support of our commitment to address these gaps, this year we have appointed an Executive Leadership Team sponsor to: champion inclusion and diversity; improve our maternity and paternity provisions; introduce unconscious bias development to our managers and employee representatives and improve the flexibility of our working practices.
 As a first stage, we have also set a target with associated actions to increase the number of women within our leadership group to a level in line with our overall UK employee male/female ratio of 75/25% by 2020.

 We recognise that there are wider UK social and cultural influences at play and like other organisations, De La Rue understands that there is no easy or quick solution to eliminate the gap.